Ideal Pace

 “A stitch in time may save nine.”

-Meaning, “mending a hole in a fabric right away may prevent more mending work later on.”
-Notice the word, “may.”
-The entitlement craze of guaranteed immediate gratification wasn’t as strong back then.
-The phrase wasn’t changed to “A stitch in time saves nine” until 1797 by Francis Baily.
-Maybe Mr. Baily was the grandfather of the Me Now generation.
+Mending a hole in a fabric right away may prevent more mending work later on.
+Notice the word “may.”
+The entitlement craze of guaranteed immediate gratification didn't exist back then.
+The phrase wasn’t changed to “A stitch in time saves nine” until 1797 by Francis Baily, making Mr. Baily the grandfather of the Me Now generation.

 Making adjustments in timing along the way in all aspects of your life, including in your writing, may pay huge dividends later on.
 Unless you're already part of the Me Now generation, in which case it's too late for you because you already know everything.